Pendulum Phase Array

-\(N\) independent pendulums with lengths tuned so pendulum \(k\) completes exactly \((n_0+k)\) oscillations in time \(T\) — producing snake, butterfly, and wave patterns.
+\(N\) independent (uncoupled) pendulums with lengths tuned so pendulum \(k\) completes exactly \((n_0+k)\) oscillations in time \(T\) — producing snake, butterfly, and standing-wave patterns from differential phase alone.

 Governing Equation